Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/README.md

 ## Introduction

-The tutorials under the AI Engine Development help you learn how to target, develop, and deploy advanced algorithms using a Versal AI Engine array in conjunction with PL IP/kernels and software applications running on the embedded processors.
-To successfully deploy AI Engine applications in hardware, you need to be aware of the Vitis and AI Engine tools and flows.
+The tutorials under AI Engine Development help you learn to target, develop, and deploy advanced algorithms using an AMD Versal™ AI Engine array.
+Do this in conjunction with PL IP/kernels and software applications running on the embedded processors.
+To successfully deploy AI Engine applications in hardware, you need to understand the Vitis and AI Engine tools and flows.

-- The AI Engine Development **[Feature Tutorials](./Feature_Tutorials/)** highlight specific features and flows that help develop AI Engine applications.
+- The AI Engine Development **[Feature Tutorials](./Feature_Tutorials/)** highlight specific features and flows that help you develop AI Engine applications.

-- The AI Engine Development **[Design Tutorials](./Design_Tutorials/)** showcase the two major phases of AI Engine application development: architecting the application and developing the kernels.
-Both phases are demonstrated in these tutorials.
+- The AI Engine Development **[Design Tutorials](./Design_Tutorials/)** showcase two major phases of AI Engine application development: designing the application and developing the kernels.
+These tutorials demonstrate both phases.

 ## Getting Started

 ### AI Engine Documentation

-To easily find the right documentation corresponding to the development stage you are at, we recommend you use the [AI Engine Design Process Hub](https://docs.amd.com/p/ai-engine-development).
+Use the [AI Engine Design Process Hub](https://docs.amd.com/p/ai-engine-development) to find the right documentation for your current development stage.

-The major documentation for AI Engine includes:
+Key AI Engine documentation includes:

 - *Versal adaptive SoC AI Engine Architecture Manual* [AM009](https://docs.amd.com/r/en-US/am009-versal-ai-engine)
 - *AI Engine Tools and Flows* [UG1076](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment)